BEEmod/BEE2.4/README.md

 * Display list of all items
   - Can be sorted by style, author, package, or supported games.
   - Shows palette preview of image
+  - Either in right-click or other menu allow selecting alternate versions (style-dependant, will swap out with an alternate item block)
 * Display exporting palette preview

 VBSP Pre-Compiler:
 * (Using Stylechangers vbsp) -> On call
 * Call modular compiler operations

+VRAD Pre-Compiler:
+* Run Stylechanger's VRAD
+  - that runs PackBSP for us